Tyagism/Medical_Assistant_Ai_Agent/README.md

 # Gemini Medicine Assistant (Python Flask)

 This is a modern, minimalist web application that integrates with the Google Gemini API and provides a beautiful interface for users to ask about medicines and health topics.
-It uses a temporary in-memory database for medicine data, ready for future extension to a real database.
+It currently uses a temporary in-memory database for medicine data, ready for future extension to a real database.

 ## Features
 - Modern, neon-gradient, minimalist UI with dark mode